nerthul11/AccessRandomizer/ReadMe.md

 You ever thought "why would I ever use the Beast Den backdoor if I can just sit in the bench"?
 Well, think again, because this setting might force you to...
 Unless you find the Trap Bench item first, that is.

+## Relic Key

+Tired of going straight into Lemm's Shop only to find out he walked out to chill at the fountain?
+Now you can do the exact same thing, but find out he completely locked the shop behind a key.
+Good news is, you won't have to track down if you have to go to the fountain.
+Also adds a new location somewhere below the shop - potentially down the drain.

 ## Integrations

 If FStats is enabled, a new page for the obtention of items will be added.